o3de/o3de.org/content/docs/userguide/ui-animation-track-editor.md

+description: ' Use the Animation Editor''s Track Editor to preview an animation, change the timeline, and work with keys in &ALYlong;. '
+slug: ui-animation-track-editor
+title: Using the Track Editor
+---
 # Using the Track Editor<a name="ui-animation-track-editor"></a>

 The **Track Editor** displays all the tracks in your current animation sequence\.
 The **Track Editor** enables you to do the following: